luckn/QC-DesignTokens/README.md

 # Q-Chang Design Tokens

-This file contains a list of the Q-Chang Design System's design tokens. <br/>
+This file contains a list of design token of Q-Chang Design System. <br/>
 The goal is to collect all visual styles in one place, ensuring consistency across all Q-Chang products.

 <b>For Devloper</b><br/>